What Makes a Good Friend?

 So use this test.

 If they can rejoice when you rejoice, they are a good friend.
 You can tell if it’s sincere.
 Envious manipulators might try to pretend, but you know.
+And if not immediately, then soon after, when they start demanding things from you or using your newfound success as an excuse to tear you down in other ways.

-And for your part, kill envy in yourself.
+For your part, kill envy in yourself.
 Envy is a poison that steals your joy.
 Envy is a cancer that corrupts your friendships.

 A tranquil heart gives life to the flesh, but envy makes the bones rot.